On this page

 - A reliever inhaler (usually blue).
 Everyone with asthma should have one of these.
 Your reliever inhaler opens your airways quickly to give on-the-spot relief when you have symptoms.
 It’s very important to keep it with you at all times.

-Your healthcare professional will work with you to see how well your symptoms are controlled or not, and then add in other kinds of treatments if needed.
+Your healthcare professional will work with you to see how well your symptoms are controlled and add on other treatments if needed.
 You will work together to find a combination of treatments at the right doses to get your symptoms as well controlled as possible.
-This could include:
+These add on treatments could include:

 - Long-acting bronchodilators (LABAs), which help keep your airways open for about 12 hours – longer than your reliever inhaler – by relaxing the muscles around them.
 These would usually be prescribed in the same inhaler as the corticosteroid preventer.